liammclennan/snap/README.md

 Snap
 ====

 Snap is a auto browser reloader designed to be used for web design  and javascript testing.
 It is capable of monitoring file system changes and reloading a web page when a change is detected.
+It is like [livereload](http://livereload.com/) but free and works on windows.

 Usage
 -----

 To use, start the server:

-    $ node [path to snap.js] [path to directory to watch for changes] [optional quoted regular expression of files to watch]
+    $ node [path to snap.js] [path to directory to watch for chanes] [optional quoted regular expression of files to watch]

 and add the following script reference to the end of your web page, immediately before `</body>`